n3d1117/website/content/blog/katex-math-html/index.md

 ---
-title: Rendering beautiful mathematical expressions into HTML using Katex
+title: Rendering mathematical expressions into HTML using Katex
-description: This is a sample post for testing Katex integration in order to render beautiful mathematical expressions from Markdown into HTML.
+description: This is a sample post for testing the integration of Katex in order to transform mathematical expressions from Markdown into visually appealing HTML, a useful feature for static websites.
 date: 2021-05-31T05:24:54.000Z
 slug: katex-math-html
 tags: [math, html, katex]